MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-driver.md

 - [CFU resources on GitHub](https://github.com/Microsoft/CFU)

   - The [CFU Driver](https://github.com/Microsoft/CFU/blob/master/Host) sample is a UMDF driver that talks to the device using the HID protocol.
-As a firmware developer, you can customize the driver for the purposes of adopting the CFU model to enable firmware updates for your component(s).
+As a firmware developer, you can customize the driver for the purposes of adopting the CFU model to enable firmware updates for your components.

   - [CFU Firmware](https://github.com/Microsoft/CFU/blob/master/Firmware) sample code